sinamajidian/phaseme/readme.md

 3. You will need to run shapeit similar as below.

-Note that shapeit will complain about ungenotyped variations.
+Note that shapeit will complain about ungenotyped variations and those variants that are not bi-allelic.
 Thus we recommend to remove these from the VCF file.

 ## Step 1: Obtain population information over shapeit